-You will recieve efts (young newts) of between 2 and 5 cm.
+You will receive palmate newt tadpoles / larvae of between 0.5 and 2 cm only ,they are very small and if being kept in an aquarium will need to be fed small foods such as daphnia ,small bloodworm ,copepods and small brine shrimp .
 The palmate newt (Lissortriton helveticus) is one of 3 native species of newts, the other being the smooth/common newt and the great crested newt.
-Palmate newts are the smallest of the 3 reaching a max size of around 8.5 cm.
+Palmate newts are the smallest of the 3 reaching a max size of around 10 cm.
 Breeding males develop a distinct filament on the end of their tail, strongly webbed hind feet, and a low, smooth crest on their back.
 They spend most of their time in the water during the breeding season and throughout the summer, but come back to land in late autumn to hibernate through the winter.
 Palmate newts while in water, feed on aquatic insects, worms, midge larvae and tadpoles.
 On land they mostly feed on earth worms and small insects.
-At Wildlife Pond and Aquarium we have captive bred palmate newts over many generations to ensure they are disease free and legal to sell (sale of wild caught newts is illegal) ,efts between 1 and 2 years old unsexed but should get a mix of males and females.
+At Wildlife Pond and Aquarium we have captive bred palmate newts over many generations to ensure they are disease free and legal to sell. (sale of wild caught newts or larvae is illegal )

 Palmate newts are easy to care for.
 A tank, viviarium or large plastic container of around 2 foot or larger with a sustrate of soil and moss or damp reptile carpet with some plants, wood or rocks and a water tub is ideal for them.
 If in the breeding season the newts can be kept in an aquarium with a small bit of land for them to climb on out of the water ,efts are fully terrestrial for there fisrt few years only returning to water when there ready to breed.